-Students can find the Safeguarding Team in room A220 and in the Attendance office in the English corridor or just ask for a member of the Safeguarding Team at reception; Irene Hollis is the Academy's safeguarding governor as member of the Management Board.
+Students can find the Safeguarding Team in room A103 and in the Attendance office in the English corridor or just ask for a member of the Safeguarding Team at reception; Stuart Bryce is our Designated Safeguarding Lead and Irene Hollis is the Academy's safeguarding governor as a member of the Governing Body.

 Internet and World Wide Web Safety